The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 Brand and customer experience

-Everything generally went smoothly.
+Overall, everything went smoothly.

-Lanieri - Half Measure: White Oxford Dress Shirt
+Lanieri - Half-measure: White Oxford dress shirt

 The basis: the material

-A very regular and bright Oxford white, which is not incompatible with a formal look.
+A very regular and bright oxford white, which is not incompatible with a formal look.

 The texture is visually very regular.

-Cut and sizing side
+Cutting and sizing side

-I could have asked for more touch-ups to refine the result (the brand would do it without problem), but we were running out of time.
-I will certainly have to have this aspect corrected on my future orders.
+I could have asked for more touch-ups to refine the result (the brand would do it without a problem), but we were short of time.
+I will certainly have to correct this aspect on my future orders.

-What about the manufacturing, finishes and details?
+What about the manufacturing, finishing and details?

 Collar and cuffs

-A collar that does not crush when opened.
+A collar that doesn't crush when open.

 • Seams: 6 stitches per centimeter, a good standard at this price.
 Beautiful English seams as a bonus!

-• Armhole alignment: everything is fine.
+• Armhole alignment: all good.

 • Shirt bottom hem: very regular.